 Unitarian Universalists do not abide by a creed.
 Instead, our congregation embraces individuals from a wide range of spiritual beliefs and practices, united in acceptance and support for each other as everyone seeks their personal spiritual meanings.
 Part of what unites us in our faith is our shared commitment to affirm the Seven UU Principles and to draw spiritual practices from many religious traditions, known as our Six Sources.
 Our beliefs play a role in our Sunday services, but they also shape the way we live our lives, both within our church and in the greater community.
 We are dedicated to the causes of hope, love, and justice.

 One thing is certain…whoever you are, wherever you are on your faith journey, you will be welcome at First UU.

-First Unitarian Universalist Church of San Antonio is a welcoming community, promoting free thought and spiritual development while searching for truth and meaning in a liberal religious environment.
+The vision of this church is to create a welcoming community, promoting free thought and spiritual development while searching for truth and meaning in a liberal religious environment.

 Invite all into caring community,

 Inspire spiritual growth, and